dstackai/dstack/docs/docs/index.md

 generative AI models across various cloud providers.
 (1) { .annotate }

-1. You can use various cloud accounts (e.g., AWS, GCP, Azure, Lambda Cloud) by configuring their credentials.
+1. You can use various cloud accounts (e.g., AWS, GCP, Azure, Lambda Cloud, etc.) by configuring their credentials.
 The platform can optimize costs by running workloads across multiple regions and cloud accounts.